studio-YOLO/editpix-doc/docs/colorspace-conversion/HEX-to-RGB.md

 # HEX to RGB

-A function to convert to the RGB color space from HEX.
+This method converts the specified hexadecimal color representation to RGB color values.

 ## Syntax